joshua-p-williams/DashForge/docs/wiring/power.md

 # 🔌 Power System Wiring

-Wiring plan for safe Raspberry Pi power-up and shutdown using a delay-off relay, constant and accessory 12V sources, a buck converter, and an inline kill switch.
+Wiring plan for safe Raspberry Pi power-up and shutdown using a delay-off relay, constant and accessory 12V sources, a buck converter, an opto-isolator, and an inline kill switch.

 ---